Inditex profit jumps as Zara owner lifts prices | Headlines

 Inditex profit jumps as Zara owner lifts prices

+Analysts expect Inditex will have to deal with more cost increases over the coming months including pressure from workers for higher salaries.
+About 1,000 shop assistants who work at Zara and its other fashion brands went on strike during the Black Friday in La Coruna, the company's home town in northern Spain, to demand better salaries, while others protested in Madrid a day before.

 Zara owner Inditex posted a 24% increase in net profit for the first nine months of its fiscal year, as price rises helped offset weakening global demand for clothing.

-Zara owner Inditex posted a 24% increase in net profit for the first nine months of its fiscal year, as price rises helped offset weakening global demand for clothing.
 The world's biggest fashion retailer's store and online sales rose 19% from a year ago, slightly faster than analysts had expected.
-It has raised prices by 5% or more since the spring to offset rising costs.
+Price rises of 5% or more across some ranges since the spring helped drive sales, analysts said.

-The company's net profit in February-October reached 3.1 billion euros ($3.3 billion), up from 2.5 billion euros a year ago.
-Inditex has performed well since Marta Ortega, the daughter of the founder-owner Amancio Ortega, took the helm as non-executive chair in April.
+The company, whose brands also include Massimo Dutti and Bershka, rose to 3.1 billion euros ($3.3 billion) from 2.5 billion euros a year ago.
+Shares in Inditex were up 2% in mid-morning trading.

+The company has outperformed some rivals since Marta Ortega, the daughter of the founder-owner Amancio Ortega, took the helm as non-executive chair in April.
+"The sales outperformance may reflect the quality of the product design and offering as well as the more attractive price point compared to peers as price increases appear to be less than the wider market," said Deutsche Bank analyst Adam Cochrane.

-Known for its ability to quickly deliver the latest designs to consumers thanks to its flexible sourcing, Inditex has lately been offering more "high fashion" Zara pieces designed for special occasions.
-The approach has allowed it to sell higher-priced items and attract shoppers from the luxury segment of the market, according to company sources and analysts.
+Inditex has recently been offering more "high fashion" Zara pieces designed for special occasions.
+The approach has allowed it to sell higher-priced items and attract shoppers from the luxury segment of the market, according to analysts.
+Speaking to analysts on a conference call, Inditex Chief Executive Garcia Maceiras cited a strong performance in the United States and said the company was confident about its prospects in China in the medium and long-term.

 Sales increased 11% during the third quarter, a slower pace than in previous months, reflecting a weakening consumer environment.
 The company's second-quarter sales had increased 16% from the same period a year ago.
 The fashion giant said its sales between the start of November and December 8 increased 12% from a year ago.
 Sales were positive in all geographic areas, it added.

-Inditex's main rival H&M became the first big European retailer to start laying off staff this month in response to surging inflation and soaring costs related to the war in Ukraine.
+H&M became the first big European retailer to start laying off staff this month in response to surging inflation and soaring costs related to the war in Ukraine.
+Inditex said temporarily accelerated inventory inflows to avoid supply chain snags and are 15% higher than a year ago.
+It expects its online purchases to be 30% of its total sales by 2024.

+The company will also extend a platform to repair, resale and donate Zara clothes launched in UK in November to other core markets next year, Maceiras said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)